SurPun/AWS-Skill-Builder/Module 5 Storage and Databases/Notes.md

 Amazon Database Migration Service (Amazon DMS) enables you to migrate relational databases, nonrelational databases, and other types of data stores.

 # Lesson 35 - AAdditional Database Services

+- Amazon DocumentDB :
+  is a document database service that supports MongoDB workloads.
+(MongoDB is a document database program.

+- Amazon Neptune :
+  is a graph database service.

+  You can use Amazon Neptune to build and run applications that work with highly connected datasets, such as recommendation engines, fraud detection, and knowledge graphs.

+- Amazon Quantum Ledger Database(Amazon QLDB) :
+  is a ledger database service.

+  You can use Amazon QLDB to review a complete history of all the changes that have been made to your application data.

+- Amazon Managed Blockchain :
+  is a service that you can use to create and manage blockchain networks with open-source frameworks.

+  Blockchain is a distributed ledger system that lets multiple parties run transactions and share data without a central authority.

+- Mazon ElastiCache :
+  is a service that adds caching layers on top of your databases to help improve the read times of common requests.

+  It supports two types of data stores: Redis and Memcached.

+- Amazon DynamoDB Accelerator :
+  is an in-memory cache for DynamoDB.

+  It helps improve response times from single-digit milliseconds to microseconds.